 Instead, purchase the spores and use them in a powder form or slurry to directly inoculate seeds, plant starts, or any type of plant that is already in the ground.
 That way, the spores are coming in contact with the seed or root systems where they are much more likely to germinate and benefit the plants.

 Younger plants mean smaller plants.
-Therefore, inoculating plants when they are seeds or seedlings means that much less inoculant you will need.
+Therefore, inoculating plants when they are seeds or seedlings means you’ll need that much less inoculant.

 Mycorrhizae are the key to keeping almost all the plant species in the world healthy and robust.
 These plants would not grow well without the benefit of mycorrhizal associations (unless they are constantly watered and fertilized artificially).